Connect with us

 Construction of the highly controversial Arusha-Musoma highway has kicked off in Tanzania, setting the stage for another round of dissent from global conservationists opposed to the project that will cut through the Serengeti National Park.

-According to Jonny De Kalupale, the Regional Manager for Tanzania Road Networks Agency (TANROADS), work has commenced on the Mto-wa-Mbu -Sale segment on the Arusha side – the first phase of a road that will connect Arusha to Musoma near Lake Victoria via Loliondo and Serengeti.
+According to Jonny De Kalupale, Regional Manager for Tanzania Road Networks Agency (TANROADS), work has started on the Mto-wa-Mbu-Sale segment.
+This marks the beginning of a road connecting Arusha to Musoma near Lake Victoria via Loliondo and Serengeti.

-Kalupale told journalists that China Wu Yi Limited is expected to complete the 49-km road in the next 24 months at a cost of Sh4 billion (TSh87 billion).
+Kalupale told journalists that China Wu Yi Limited is expected to complete the 49-km road in the next 24 months at Sh4 billion.
 The entire project, covering 214 kilometres, is scheduled for completion in 2020.

 “All the workers’ camps and operating bases have been set up, and at the moment [China Wu Yi] is waiting for machinery and other construction facilities to be cleared at the Dar es Salaam Port,” he said.